AlexanderSehr/AzureAPICrawler/README.md

 # Known issues

 ## Diagnostic Settings
-The data source for Diagnostic Logs & Metrics is not 100% reliable
+The data source which is the basis for the Diagnostic Logs & Metrics is not 100% reliable

 ## Locks
 The data source for Locks is not 100% reliable.
 Currently it is assumed that all top-level resources besides those in the Authorization Namespace support locks

 ## RBAC
-The logic to determine if a resource supports RBAC also includes resources that 'could' have roles (as per their resource type) but actually don't support them
+The logic to determine if a resource supports RBAC also includes resources that 'could' have roles (as per their resource type) but actually don't support them (e.b. `Microsoft.Storage/storageAccounts/blobServices`).